MOZAI

 MOZAI runs on the following

-• On-chain layer – agentic smart wallet infrastructure
+• On-Chain Layer – agentic smart wallet infrastructure.

 The agent never holds private keys.
-All power is mediated through the vault contract and its policy.
+All power is mediated through the vault contract and its on-chain policy.

 Safety model

-MOZAI is non-custodial by construction:
+MOZAI is non-custodial by design:

-• the vault is a contract controlled by the user’s EOA;
+• the vault is a contract controlled by the user’s EOA.

-• agent permissions are constrained to a fixed set of calls and limits;
+• agent permissions are constrained to a fixed set of calls and limits.

-• high-impact reallocations can be gated behind zNode attestations;
+• high-impact reallocations can be gated behind zNode attestations.

 • any attempt to act outside the configured policy simply reverts.